top of page

 Elisabeth Bronfen is a frequent contributor for local and international news publications and broadcasts, serving as an expert on culture as well as American politics.

-She also often collaborates with cultural institutions, not least the role of curator and writer.
+She also often collaborates with cultural institutions, as a curator, a consultant and as a writer.

 See an overview of her media appearances and contributions here.